A brief introduction to string theory

 Understandable presentations on cutting-edge physics research

 Each time I prepare a talk electronically, I provide the audience with an electronic copy of my slides at a specific (unadvertised) online address.
 Those files are still extant.
-The following is a selection of talk slides intended for general audiences: high school students and/or interested laypeople.

 Elsewhere on the web